 0 c.
 Locality supports resident leaders or volunteers in community education and outreach efforts about coastal resilience by providing them with materials, speakers for gatherings, or support for resident action projects.
 Per locality staff, Hopewell makes brochures about flooding generally available and also provides a manual about how to remove invasive species/mitigate shore erosion issues to individuals located along the bluff area.
 However, the City does not otherwise work with local leaders to provide them with additional materials.
-0 Locality highlights the work of resident leaders or volunteers in supporting and advancing coastal resilience, on its website, through social media, Facebook, awards, or other means.
-Per locality staff, no.
+0 d.
+Locality highlights the work of resident leaders or volunteers in supporting and advancing coastal resilience, on its website, through social media, Facebook, awards, or other means.
+Per locality staff, no. This is a One Hopewell priority.